About Super Kickers Soccer Classes for Children in New York

 ***For safety reasons, this season will focus on individual training and drills rather than scrimmages.***

 If your child misses a class, he/she can make up for one (1) class.
 The make up class must be requested by email to [email protected] and is subject to availability.
 Make-ups may not be carried over to future seasons.

 The only class where parents participation is required is the age 1.5-2 class.
 Sometimes, a coach may ask for parents to join in on the fun, however, it is not required.

 Yes!
 In our classes, your child will be exposed to a non-competitive and encouraging environment where they will thrive no matter their level of soccer.

-Our classes will be smaller in size, only 6-8 children per class, and social distancing will be maintained.
+Our classes will be smaller in size, only 8-9 children per class, and social distancing will be maintained.
 The focus will be on individual training and drills rather than scrimmages or games.
 Personal protective equipments, hand sanitation, and temperature checks will also be implemented.
+Masks are mandatory for adults and children.
 Our first priority is always our children and staff's safety.

 Learn more about Soccer